Peer Pressure and Substance Abuse

 Indirect Peer Pressure

-This type of peer pressure is less likely to interfere with our internal voice.
+This type of peer influence is less likely to interfere with our internal voice.
 However, it can give the go-ahead to a behavior or activity we want to try but haven’t yet.
-It can also be unspoken but still influence how we feel about ourselves.
+It can also influence how we feel about ourselves.

 Positive Peer Pressure